Is Being Bored A Good Thing?

 Being Bored Is Good for You as a Parent

 This isn’t a kid benefit, but it is a benefit!
 We parents have a lot on our plates.
-We need to manage so much all the time that when our children can manage something for themselves, it is one less thing that we have to worry about.
+We need to manage so much all the time.
+When our children can manage something for themselves, it is one less thing that we have to worry about.

 Teaching your children ways to occupy themselves and be independent can help you have more time for yourself to do what you have to (or maybe even want to!) do.
-This doesn’t mean that you don’t spend time together, but if there are a few hours on a weekend where you have to get some stuff done (or take a bath!), it is okay to expect your child to manage their time by themselves.
+This doesn’t mean that you don’t spend time together, but if there are a few hours on a weekend where you have to get some stuff done (or take a bath or practice healthy mental health challenges), it is okay to expect your child to manage their time by themselves.
 This is easier as children age, but even a five year old can look through a book or color by themselves for half an hour while you take a breather.